5 Common Causes of Household Water Leakage

 As such, there will inevitably be leakages.
 It is recommended you have a way to divert water away from your home and into the garden, such as a pipe or hose.

-If you do not, this can cause puddles to form which cause rust and decay to your home.
+If you don't, this can cause puddles to form which cause rust and decay to your home.

 When gutters and downpipes become clogged with objects such as leaves, this causes the overflow to spill down onto the property.